Christi Belcourt

 Christi Marlene Belcourt (born September 24, 1966) is a Canadian visual artist and author.
 She is best known for her acrylic paintings which depict floral patterns inspired by Métis and First Nations historical beadwork art.
-Belcourt's work often focuses on questions around identity, culture, place and divisions within communities.
+Belcourt's work often focuses on questions around identity, culture, place, and divisions within communities.

 Biography

 Born in Scarborough, Ontario, Belcourt is the daughter of national Métis rights activist Tony Belcourt and Judith Pierce Martin (née Streatch).
 Her family's roots are connected to Manitou Saskhigan (also known as Lac Ste.
 Anne), Alberta.
 Her brother Shane Belcourt is a writer, director, musician and cinematographer known for his feature film Tkaronto, which depicts the life of urban Métis and First Nations people.
 Her sister Suzanne Belcourt is a graphic designer and artist living and working in southern Ontario.
 In 1970, her father was elected as the founding President of the Native Council of Canada (now known as the Congress of Aboriginal Peoples) and the family relocated permanently to Ottawa, Ontario from Edmonton, Alberta.

-As a Métis visual artist with a deep respect for the traditions and knowledge of her people, the majority of her work explores and celebrates the beauty of the natural world.
+As a Métis visual artist with a deep respect for the traditions and knowledge of her people, she primarily explores and celebrates the beauty of the natural world.
 She is the author of three books and her artwork has been utilized as cover artwork for many publications.
 Belcourt's work has been featured in two documentary films: So Much Depends Upon Who Holds The Shovel (2008, Wayne Peltier) and A Life in Balance (2012, Kathy Browning).

 Her artistic work has been commissioned by the Gabriel Dumont Institute (Saskatoon, 2004), the Nature Conservancy of Canada and the Centre for Traditional Knowledge & Museum of Nature (Ottawa, 2002), and is found in the permanent collections of the National Gallery of Canada, the Thunder Bay Art Gallery and the Canadian Museum of History, First People's Hall.
 Belcourt is a past recipient of awards from the Canada Council for the Arts, the Ontario Arts Council and the Métis Nation of Ontario.

 She currently lives in Lac Ste.
 Anne, Alberta.